yashsway/brainstation-3d-team-template-master/README.md

     $ git pull production master
     ```

-5. Ensure that the client and server environments work.
+5. Ensure that the client works.
 You should see the site once everything is done.

-    To install both client & server, and start them:
+    To install the client & start it for *local development*, run:
     ```bash
-    $ npm run setup:all
+    $ npm run setup:client
     ```

-    If you are not going to use the server, you can then:
+    The next time you develop for the client, you don't have to install it.
+Just start it:
     ```bash
-    $ cd ./client
-    $ npm install
-    $ npm start
+    $ npm run start:client
     ```

-    > **FYI**: Both the client & server contain npm packages **installed by default** so you can get ship your *minimum viable website* faster.
+    > **FYI**: The client contains npm packages **installed by default** so you can get ship your *minimum viable website* faster.
 They are listed in their respective `package.json` files and in the *Resources* section at the bottom of this README.

 6. Add and commit the files